-SAR 50 or FIRE 50, with a grade of C or better, Prerequisite:
+Prerequisite: SAR 50 or FIRE 50, with a grade of C or better, or P Lecture: 1.5 hours

 This course is designed to take the student from the basic skill levels of Low Angle (non vertical) Rope Rescue Certification to the more complex rappelling and rope rescue skills found in High Angle (vertical) Rope Rescue situations.
 This course will reflect current Urban Search and Rescue and California State Fire Training standards.
 Credit may be earned for only one of the following: SAR 51 or FIRE 51.
 Offered for Pass/No Pass grading only.